wiseman-timelord/Cpp-Vulkan-Agi/README.md

 - Ensure project is complete working version, bug free and as intended.

 ## Description:
-- Qwen-Agent is an agent framework, hence here is my drop in interface for Qwen-Agent.
+- Qwen-Agent is an agent framework, hence here is my drop in advanced interface for Qwen-Agent.

 ### Features:
-- Its AMD only, will feature better compatibility later after completion.
-- Pre-gradio interface for configuration of models through dynamic menu, before main.
-- The project will be progrogrammed for, AMD/nVidia Gpu via Directml and Intel/Amd, support.
+- The project will be progrogrammed for, AMD Gpu via Directml/OpenCL and Amd Cpu via AOCL/AVX2.
+- Its AMD only, but will possibly feature intel/nvidia later, at some point after completion.
-- The project will be optimized for 64GB ram and  hence developed on the model Qwen2-56B-6Bit-GGUF.
+- The project will be optimized for 64GB ram, hence developed on the model Qwen2-56B-6Bit-GGUF.
-- Code will be tailored towards technology level of AMD4/DirectX_12 level hardware.
+- Configuration of models through Standalone Configrator Tool for pre-launch json configuration.

 ### Preview:
 - Standalone Configurator (needs updating for new configuration of functions)...